-- Labels whose TextColor is set to Solid Black (&c000000) will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.
+- The Label control TextColor property defaults to Solid Black (&c000000) and as a result will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.

 - If you do not want Xojo to automatically swap these colors for you, instead choose an Off-White or Off-Black color, such as &c00000001 or &cFFFFFF01.
-These will be indistinguishable from Solid Black and Solid White and ignore by Xojo.
+These will be indistinguishable from Solid Black and Solid White and will be ignored by Xojo.

 Methods and Events

 There is a new global method called Color.IsDarkMode which returns True if the system is running in Dark Mode on macOS Mojave and the app has Supports Dark Mode set to ON.
 It returns False when Supports Dark Mode is set to OFF or when the app is running on Windows or Linux.
 Use this to detect Dark Mode for situations when you have to manually adjust colors, graphics or icons yourself.

 The DesktopApplication.AppearanceChanged is called when the user switches between light and dark modes or when the accent color changes.
 You can use this to tell your UI to update or redraw as necessary.

 Due to changes made by Apple, controls in Mojave dark mode are translucent.
 Because of this it is recommended you avoid overlapping controls in your layouts.